Colorado Pika Project

 Ready to join the Pika Patrol?
 Click on one of the button below to sign up for a training session this summer!

 Please be aware that training sessions take place at high altitude and involve moving around talus (loose rock piles), which can be rough and unstable.
-Most training locations are immediately adjacent to a parking area, but some will require hikes of up to 1.5 miles round trip.
+Training locations vary but all will require a short hike of up to 1.5 miles round trip.

 We highly recommend having experience hiking at high elevations (above 10,000 ft), prior to attending one of these training sessions.